codacy/codacy-coverage-reporter/docs/index.md

 1.  **Validating that the coverage setup is complete**

-    Check if Codacy displays coverage information for new commits and pull requests and troubleshoot the coverage setup if necessary.
+    Check if Codacy displays the coverage metrics for new commits and pull requests and troubleshoot the coverage setup if necessary.

 The next sections include detailed instructions on how to complete each step of the setup process.